DevT02/Junk-Remover/README.md

 .NET attributes cleaner/Junk remover for obfuscation.
 Credits to Prab + Illuzion, code is pretty much theirs haha.

 # Help
-drag and drop ur file into the thing
+Drag and drop your file into the executable

-# wtf
-this was coded terribly, but i guess it works :shrug: